nicopap/cuicui/design_doc/richtext/list_of_features.md

 - `Styles`: Let users provide an arbitrary function to modify format strings before they are turned into `Modify::Items`, using the `chop` and `alias` features of `fab_parse::post_processing`.
+- `UserWrites`: A list of formatters to use to create hooks based on the right side of the `:` in source bindings.

 ### `richtext`